-- Identify key places across the city that can improve handicap-Strategies accessibility - Communicate and market existing transportation services (Ex.
-Neighbor to Neighbor) - Identify additional locations for downtown parking - Construct handicapped parking spots and sidewalks along County Road 4 - Explore the advantages and disadvantages of rerouting Highway 4 through downtown to reduce through-traffic on Main Street - Explore options for reducing stopped trains and subsequent stopped traffic - Promote programs for ridesharing networks and services
+- Identify key places across the city that can improve handicap-accessibility - Communicate and market existing transportation services (Ex.
+Neighbor to Neighbor) - · Identify additional locations for downtown parking - Construct handicapped parking spots and sidewalks along County Road 4 - Explore the advantages and disadvantages of rerouting Highway 4 through downtown to reduce throughtraffic on Main Street - Explore options for reducing stopped trains and subsequent stopped traffic - Promote programs that promote ridesharing networks and services

-Conduct an ADA audit or other type of evaluation to identify Action the key areas for improvement across the city.

-- Create short reference guide for residents and visitors describing local and regional transportation options (example: veteran services transportation) - Work with the Planning Commission to determine if vacant or undeveloped property could serve as space for new parking lots, and potential for diagonal parking - Contact Canada Pacific to explore moving the exchange back - Streets, sidewalks, and yard waste committee review possibilities in collaboration with Otter Tail County highway department
+- Conduct an ADA audit or other type of evaluation to identify the key areas for improvement across the city. - Create short reference guide for residents and visitors describing local and regional transportation options (example: veteran services transportation) - Work with the Planning Commission to determine if vacant or undeveloped property could serve as space for new parking lots, and potential for diagonal parking - Contact Canada Pacific to explore moving the exchange back

-GOAL: Increase connectivity between Vergas and regional trails Strategies Connect Vergas to the Pelican Rapids-to-Perham Trail.
-Connect Vergas to the Heartland Trail.
-Construct a multi-use path from downtown Billy's Corner Bar &amp; Grill to the Veterans Memorial.
-Action Consult with entities like MnDOT, the DNR, WCI, and PartnerSHIP 4 Health about pursuing Action grants for planning and infrastructure for a trail connection Work with Otter Tail County to pursue grant funding to connect the Heartland Trail along County Road 4.
-Add multi-use path to the update of the 2019 Capital Improvement Plan to ensure that it is included in a future city budget
+GOAL: Increase connectivity between Vergas and regional trails

+- Connect Vergas to the Pelican Rapids-to-Perham Trail. - Connect Vergas to the Heartland Trail. - Construct a multi-use path from downtown Billy's Corner Bar & Grill to the Veterans Memorial.

+- Consult with entities like MnDOT, the DNR, WCI, and PartnerSHIP 4 Health about pursuing grants for planning and infrastructure for a trail connection - Work with Otter Tail County to pursue grant funding to connect the Heartland Trail along County Road 4. - Add multi-use path to the update of the 2019 Capital Improvement Plan to ensure that it is included in a future city budget